vivegram/TheHungryITTeam/README.md

 4. Enter your name, your order, and the price (optional)
 5. Click the "Add Order" button to add your order to the list
 6. The app will automatically calculate the total number of orders and total price
-7. All orders are saved to local storage and organized by restaurant and date
+7. All orders are saved to Google Sheets and organized by restaurant and date

+### Order Management

+Orders are saved to Google Sheets for easy reference:

+1. **Saving Orders to Google Sheets**:
+   - When you add or delete an order, it's automatically saved to Google Sheets
+   - A new sheet is created for each restaurant and date combination (e.g., "McDonald's_2025-02-27")
+   - Each sheet includes columns for Name, Order, and Price
+   - You can access these sheets directly in your Google Spreadsheet to view or export the data

+2. **Order Organization**:
+   - Orders are organized by restaurant and date
+   - Each day's orders for a specific restaurant are stored in a separate sheet
+   - This makes it easy to track orders over time and reference past orders

 ### Restaurant Management